 - The nominated occupation is 242111 University Lecturer or a medical specialist with an ANZSCO code beginning with 253 OR

-- The employer is a current DIBP approved 457 sponsor and the nominee (employee) has been working in the nominated position full time for the employer on a valid work visa for at least twelve months.
+- The employer is a current DIBP approved 457 sponsor and the nominee (employee) has been working in the nominated position full time in South Australia for the employer on a valid work visa for at least twelve months.

 - The terms and conditions applicable to the nominated position must be no less favourable than the terms and conditions that are or will be provided to an Australian citizen or Australian permanent resident performing equivalent work in the same workplace at the same location